 “Love is one of the only miracles God has given us daily proof of this earth and while we do our best to disprove this idea, love is there to better us.
 But you must work for its blessings.
 Love and creative life it births is a small, sweet sign of God’s divinity within us”

-Western Stars includes so many of these kinds of subtle, but profound embellishments that the film has become the best way to experience the album.
-The movie manages to be a standout for an artist who has already released many excellent live recordings, filmed live recordings, and behind-the-scenes documentaries.
-It’s a monumental achievement for Springsteen – the songwriter and director – to warn the audience of his intention to make some magic and then pull off the trick!
+Western Stars includes so many subtle but profound embellishments that it has become the definitive way to experience the album.
+It stands out even among Springsteen’s many excellent live recordings, filmed performances, and behind-the-scenes documentaries.It’s a monumental achievement for Springsteen—the songwriter and director—to warn the audience of his intention to make some magic and then pull off the trick.
 He merrily casts a spell, twirls in the trappings of cliché, and still inscribes a new legend into the starry sky.

-Still,Springsteen has returned to the stage and made his personal dissatisfaction with the current administration and political moment clear.
-He routinely unleashes pre-song speeches contextualizing his choice to perform certain songs as a direct commentary on the corrupt cruelty of current political leadership.
-In person concert attendance has also returned to a manageable level of pandemic safety and risk for me.
-I saw Bruce Springsteen and the E Street band live in concert on March 23, 2023.
+In-person concert attendance has also returned to a manageable level of endemic safety and risk for me.
+I saw Bruce Springsteen and the E Street Band live on March 23, 2023.
 It was magnificent.
 As I expected, none of the Western Stars songs were played.
-The concert film remains the only performance of the album.
-I hope it stays that way.
+The concert film remains the only performance of the album—and I hope it stays that way

-Yes, the nature of the concert facilitates an insular and individual experience, but that doesn't make this type of concert any less remarkable or precious.
-As a wheelchair using person, the frontlines of concerts – replete with the frenzied ecstatic standing room stalls, and impenetrable waves of outstretched arms –have always been, and will likely remain decidedly inaccessible to me.
-The Western Stars film provides the straightforward immediacy I've always craved in my concert going.
-Close encounters of the agape kind.
-I pe artists use the concert film as an opportunity to make an artistically arresting presentation of filmed performance.
-The afterglow of Bruce Springsteen's Western Stars will remain a kaleidoscopic orientation for my future concert film experiences.
+The Western Stars film provides the straightforward immediacy I've always craved in my concert attendance.
+I hope artists continue to use the concert film as an opportunity to craft an artistically arresting presentation of filmed performance.
+The afterglow of Bruce Springsteen’s Western Stars will remain a kaleidoscopic orientation for my future concert film experiences.

-If you have never watched Western Stars, make a rental or purchase.
+If you have never watched "Western Stars", make a rental or purchase.
 I'll save you a seat in the barn.